quantumghent/TensorTutorials/lectures/2-MatrixProductStates/MatrixProductOperators.md

 transitions between those states.
 In the context of MPOs, this is realised by associating each _virtual level_ with a state, and each transition then corresponds to applying a local operator.
-In that regard, the MPO is then a representation of the state of the finite-state machine, and the matrix $M$ is the transition matrix of the machine.
+In that regard, the MPO is then a representation of the state of the finite-state machine, and the matrix $W$ is the transition matrix of the machine.

-In general, the matrix $M$ can then be thought of as a block matrix with entries
+In general, the matrix $W$ can then be thought of as a block matrix with entries

 ```{math}
 \begin{pmatrix}